 In addition to tire pressure, there are other tire-related factors that can affect the likelihood of an accident.
 These include previous tire damage and tread.
 If you hit a curb and damage your tire, ask a mechanic if it requires replacement.
 Also, be sure to check your tire tread regularly so you can maintain control of the vehicle.

-If you were injured in an accident that a negligent driver caused, contact a Gulfport car accident attorney from Morris Bart, LTD. Call 800-537-8185 to schedule a consultation.
+If you were injured in an accident that a negligent driver caused, contact a car accident lawyer in Gulfport from Morris Bart, LTD. Call 800-537-8185 to schedule a consultation.

 to find a Morris Bart office near you.